CouncilofLorien/counciloflorien.github.io/docs/cards/V/velocity-of-haste.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > A Dragon attack receives one additional strike (with no body).
-Alternatively an attack from a manifestation of Scorba receives two additional strikes (each with no body). <br>_“...so great was his speed, they could see him as a spark of fire rushing towards them and growing ever huger and more bright."_ ***---&NoBreak;Hob***
+Alternatively an attack from a manifestation of Scorba receives two additional strikes (each with no body). <br>_“...so great was his speed, they could see him as a spark of fire rushing towards them and growing ever huger and more bright."_ ***---&#65279;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>